How to Create a Customer Journey Map

 How to create a customer journey map

-If just a little over 40% of marketers use customer journey mapping as part of their strategy, that means there’s almost 60% who aren’t using this incredibly useful tool at all.
+If just a little over 40% of marketers use a customer journey map as a part of their strategy, that means there’s almost 60% who aren’t using this incredibly useful tool at all.

 Here are the 10 steps you need to follow to create your first map (or improve your existing one!):